wadesalazar/open-vds/README.md

 - VDSInfo tool (transfer from object storage)

 In order to implement these components there are a number of internal components:
-- Decompression (Zip, Run-lenght encoding, Bluware Inc. properitary Wavelet compression)
+- Decompression (Zip, Run-length encoding, Bluware Inc. proprietary Wavelet compression)
 - VolumeDataLayout (manages how the volume is divided into chunks)
 - IOManagers for connecting to the various cloud providers' object storage solutions
 - File (UTF-8 filenames, thread-safe read/write, possibility to create memory-mapped file views)